mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Eagle-Eyed:** You can, in fact, see your house from up there.
 Gain +2 to [[Notice]] and [[Investigate]] rolls that involve seeing distant things.

-**Supersonic Flight:** Without gravity getting in your way, it’s surprising how quickly you can get around.
+**Supersonic Flight:** Without gravity getting in your way, it's surprising how quickly you can get around.
 During conflicts, you may move up to two zones in an exchange, rather than one, in addition to your action.

 ### Common Power Synergies